kzach88/BCB546X_UNIX_ASSIGNMENT/README.md

 `sed 's/Sample_ID/SNP_ID/' teosinte_genotype.txt | sort –k1,1 > teosinte_sgenotype.txt`

-##### grep command is to print out lines containing "ZMMIL", "ZMMLR" "ZMMMR" and "Group" ("ZMPBA", "ZMPIL" "ZMPJA" and "Group" for teosinte), which are maize samples and the header;cut commands is to remove the 2 columns we don't need;awk command is to transpose the table so that it has the same data frame with snp_infor.txt and we can join them later;sed command is change the header in genotype file to the same with SNP file, so that we can join them later;sort command is to sort by the 1st column;
+`grep` command is to print out lines containing "ZMMIL", "ZMMLR" "ZMMMR" and "Group" ("ZMPBA", "ZMPIL" "ZMPJA" and "Group" for teosinte), which are maize samples and the header;
+`cut` command is to remove the 2 columns which are not needed;
+`awk` command is to transpose the table so that it has the same data frame with `snp_infor.txt` to be joined later;
+`sed` command is change the header in genotype file to the same with SNP file, so they can be jopined later;
+`sort` command is to sort by the 1st column;

-new files saved as maize_sgenotype.txt and teosinte_sgenotype.txt OR maize_genotype.txt and teosinte_genotype.txt
+new files were saved as `maize_sgenotype.txt` and `teosinte_sgenotype.txt` OR `maize_genotype.txt` and `teosinte_genotype.txt`

 I checked to make sure my extractions worked by looking at the number of lines, words and characters in each file [zkazibwe@hpc-class My-Unix_AS]$ wc maize_genotypes.txt teosinte_genotypes.txt